nextworks-it/oceania-dcn-controller/README.txt

 This will install the minimum needed for the demo.
 Notice that the extensions must be compiled first.
-If some or all of theseplugins are installed without extensions, from bin folder of ODL launch
+If some or all of these plugins are installed without extensions, from bin folder of ODL launch

 ./karaf clean